greater-agency/greater-scriptorium/README.md

-# Sciptorium
+# Scriptorium

-We call this repository the [Sciptorium](https://g.co/kgs/Va839H).
+We call this repository the [Scriptorium](https://g.co/kgs/Va839H).
 It contains documents and notes for the organization.

 We began using this repository in April 2023.
-We are using Notion for documentation and knowledge sharing.
-However, this repository has advantages because the content is:
+The content is:

 - saved in Markdown format for portability
 - tracked using Git version control